Graph Fairing Convolutional Networks for Anomaly Detection: Proposed Method

 The parameters (i.e. weight matrices for different layers) of the proposed GFCN model for semi-supervised anomaly detection are learned by minimizing the following regularized loss function

 where $\mathcal{C}_{\alpha}(\bm{y}_i,\hat{\bm{y}}_i)$ is the weighted cross-entropy given by

 which measures the dissimilarity between the one-hot encoding vector $\bm{y}_i$ of the $i$th node and the corresponding vector $\hat{\bm{y}}_i$ of predicted probabilities.
 This dissimilarity decreases as the value of the predicted probability approaches the ground-truth label.
 The weight parameter $\alpha$ adjusts the importance of the positive labels by assigning more weight to the anomalous class, while the parameter $\beta$ controls the importance of the regularization term, which is added to prevent overfitting.
+The regularization term is the sum of the squared elements of the learnable weight matrices for each layer.
 It is important to mention that we only use the normal class labeled instances to train our model.

+We optimize our model using the Adam optimizer~\cite{Kingma2015Adam}, which is a modified version of Stochastic Gradient Descent (SGD) that uses adaptive moment estimation.
+The intuition behind the use of the weighted cross-entropy loss function is to assign a higher weight to the anomalous nodes than to the normal nodes, so that the model is encouraged to correctly identify the anomalous nodes even if they are rare and overshadowed by the large number of normal nodes.
+The regularization term, on the other hand, penalizes large weight values in the learnable weight matrices, which helps to reduce the complexity of the model and improve its generalization performance.
+The strength of the regularization is controlled by the value of the hyperparameter $\beta$, which is tuned using grid search.

+The weight matrices of our GFCN model are initialized randomly with small values using a normal distribution to ensure that the variance of the activations and gradients is roughly the same across all layers of the network.
+During training, the optimizer adjusts the weight matrices to minimize the regularized loss function.
+The training process involves choosing the hyperparameters, computing the regularized weighted cross-entropy loss, feeding forward and backpropagating the inputs, and updating the weight matrices using the Adam optimizer.
+This process is repeated for multiple epochs until the model converges or the validation loss does not decrease after a specified number of consecutive epochs.